 After arresting you, the police may then test you with a DataMaster Breathalyzer test at the police station.
 If you refuse to take this test, your license will usually be suspended for one year because of Michigan’s implied consent law.
 The police may then force you to take a blood or urine test to check your blood alcohol concentration (BAC) level.

 Fighting your DUI case in court will be easier when you have a DUI lawyer from Troy by your side.
 A strong legal team can assess the evidence against you and work hard to weaken the prosecution’s case.
 If the police made mistakes during your OWI arrest, you may also have a strong defense and a possibility of getting your charges reduced or dismissed.

 When charged with an OWI in Troy, you may feel unsure of what your future holds, but you shouldn’t lose hope until you’ve discussed your case with a Troy DUI lawyer.
-To schedule a free consultation with an attorney from Schwartz Criminal Defense Firm, fill out the contact form below or call 248-930-5019.
+To schedule a free consultation with an attorney from Schwartz Law Group, fill out the contact form below or call 248-930-5019.